Can You Include Pets in Your Will?

 There are several ways to do this, but first, you need to be aware that naming your pet as a beneficiary is not a good idea because pets can't own property.
 Although there's been a push to grant "personhood" to animals, no state has gone that far.

 This means that a gift of property left directly to a dog, cat, or other pet included in a will — such as "I leave $10,000 to my dog, Fido" — will most likely lapse.
 Lapsed gifts fall into the residuary clause of your will if there is one, or they are distributed under the intestacy code of your state, meaning your property will most likely go to the nearest living blood relative.

 In most cases, your well-intentioned bequest to a pet will most likely end up going to someone or somewhere else entirely.
 So what can you do?

 Pet Trusts Allowed in Most States

-To allow for owners of pets to more easily include their animal friends in their final wishes, all 50 states plus the District of Columbia have laws allowing for pet trusts.
+To allow owners of pets to more easily include their animal friends in their final wishes, all 50 states plus the District of Columbia have laws allowing for pet trusts.
 The last state to pass a pet trust law was Minnesota in 2016.

-Under these pet trust laws, a testamentary trust may be established for the benefit of a domestic animal, providing for its care.
-For example, in California, the typical pet trust names both a trustee and a "trust protector" to act on behalf of the animal or animals named in the trust.
+Under these pet trust laws, you establish a testamentary trust for the benefit of a domestic animal, providing for its care.
+For example, in Connecticut, a typical pet trust designates both a trustee and a "trust protector" to act on behalf of the animal or animals named in the trust.
 The trustee dispenses funds from the trust to the caretaker, who ensures the pet is taken care of as directed by the trust.

-California pet trusts also allow for "interested parties" such as animal charities to bring suit to enforce the trust and to be allowed to inspect the premises where the animal is maintained.
+In California, pet trusts also allow "interested parties" such as animal charities to file a lawsuit to enforce the trust and to inspect the premises where the animal lives.